 How to claim your EIS tax reliefs: capital gains tax

-Introduced in 1994 as the successor to the Business Expansion Scheme, The Enterprise Investment Scheme (EIS) was the first of a number venture capital schemes introduced in the UK to promote investment into unlisted early-stage businesses.
-Since this point the EIS has attracted more than 24 billion of private investment.
+Introduced in 1994 as the successor to the Business Expansion Scheme, the Enterprise Investment Scheme (EIS) was the first of a number of venture capital schemes introduced in the UK to promote investment into unlisted early-stage businesses.
+Since this point, the EIS has attracted more than 24 billion in private investment.

-Two of the more renowned (and generally more sought after) tax advantages the EIS offers experienced investors, are the scheme's two capital gains tax (CGT) related reliefs.
-Before addressing exactly how such key capital gains tax reliefs can be claimed though, it can be useful to briefly explore how each of these advantages work.
+Two of the more renowned (and generally more sought after) tax advantages the EIS offers experienced investors are the scheme's two capital gains tax (CGT) related reliefs.
+Before addressing exactly how such key capital gains tax reliefs can be claimed though, it can be useful to briefly explore how each of these advantages works.

 An overview of capital gains tax reliefs